 But as you can see, when it comes to finding a great pair of down pants you’re spoiled for choice!
-But because these pants will be protecting you in the harshest of elements, there’s a few things to consider before purchasing a pair.
+But because these pants will be protecting you in the harshest of elements, there are a few things to consider before purchasing a pair.

 Fill power describes the amount of filling in your down pants.
-Lofty filling provides insulation against the cold, and fill power measurements range from 800 to 900+ in the top of the range pants.
+The lofty filling provides insulation against the cold, and fill power measurements range from 800 to 900+ in the top-of-the-range pants.

 Most down items will have a ‘fill weight’ measurement that refers to the overall warmth of the item.
 The higher the number the warmer it will be.
 Generally, the fill weight should account for 30% of the item’s total weight.
-Which brings us onto the next topic…
+This brings us to the next topic…